-Regarding the phase II clinical trial for chronic lymphocytic leukemia (CLL), the company filed an NDA in December 2015.
+Regarding chronic lymphocytic leukemia (CLL), the company filed an NDA in December 2015 and is looking for quick approval as the process proceeds.
+The company aims at winning the approval before the end of 2016.
 Treakisym was designated as an orphan drug (drug for the treatment of rare diseases) for CLL in June 2012, and the Evaluation Committee on Unapproved or Off-Labeled Drugs with High Medical Need has also submitted a development request to the company.